Category

 The Idiot by Elif Batuman, The story starts with the advent of email.
 Great story.

 No One Belongs Here More Than You by Miranda July.
 College kids at Harvard.
-Named one of “the top ten fiction books of 2007” by Time Magazine.
+The book was named one of “the top ten fiction books of 2007” by Time Magazine.
 Reviews say that it’s “laugh out loud” funny.
 I’m in.
-But it’s no chick-lit.

 I started a book gift list two posts back.
 I know that finding the right gift is tough.
 I’m hoping my list helps: